Keith M Johnston

 Biography

-Professor Keith M. Johnston is an expert in film and media history, with research and teaching specialisms in British cinema, film trailers (and other movie marketing), amateur cinema, women filmmakers, and science fiction.
+Professor Keith M. Johnston is an expert in film and media history, with research and teaching specialisms across Film Studies and Media Studies: British cinema, film trailers and marketing, amateur cinema, women filmmakers, media technologies, science fiction, and genre.

 Professor Johnston earned his BA in Film & Media Studies at the University of Stirling / University of California, Santa Barbara; his MA and PhD at the University of Kent; and his MA in Higher Education Practice at the UEA.
 He worked as a writer/producer in the British media industry for eight years, working on trailer advertising for film, television and radio.
 He started teaching in 2003, and moved to UEA in 2008.